teampears/studious-adventure/Report/report-draft.md

 # WordPress Development
 <!-- TODO point form to elaborate on -->
 **Key points:**
-- Plugins were found to be problematic, majority of features behind paywalls
+- Plugins were found to be problematic, majority of features behind paywalls.
+The same applies to themes
 - Majority of scheduling plugins baked in CRM type functionality with minimal flexibility in regards to connecting to external CRM(Link2Feed)
+- A lot of the wordpress features that were baked into the framework (such as blog posts/ comments) were not useful to the project
+- Without a version control system, it was difficult to manage and track down changes.
+- There was no pipelines in place for CD/ CI all changes had to be deployed manually
 - Longevity and support of plugins was questionable
   - potential for future inhouse support was mentioned but likely to be 3rd party, train on plugin developed rather than rely on a 2nd external supporter for plugin support
   - This allows for streamlining of support services